 We still need to keep some social distance

 Even though Norway has done well to slow the spread the battle is far from over.
 We all still need to keep some social distance for the foreseeable future.
 This probably won’t be so difficult here as Norwegians were already keeping their distance from colleagues, both physically and emotionally!
 When many Norwegians heard they are supposed to stay 2 meters away from each other they simply asked: “Why are they making us stand closer than before?”.
+Take for example Norwegians at a bus stop.

 However, don’t take offense if you’re sensing your colleagues are taking yet even more personal space.
 Give everyone some time to adjust and respect their boundaries.
 Even when sometimes in Norway those social boundaries are as wide as the fjord is long.